 His story has been set for years.
 Vernon Forrest was a champion and humanitarian.
 That is how we remember him; it almost feels mundane to distinguish him so.
 Isn’t that ridiculous?
 Consider what passes for achievement, for character today.
 We’re so easily satisfied with less, if only because we’ve lowered expectations to ensure fulfillment.
 Yet Forrest lives at the recesses of boxing’s memory.

 The night of July 26, 2009, Forrest stopped at a gas station on Whitehall Street in Southwest Atlanta to put air in the tires of his Jaguar.
 His eleven-year-old godson went inside to use the bathroom and buy snacks.
 That’s when DeMario Ware approached Forrest, gun drawn, demanding the fighter’s Rolex, his custom “4X World Champion” ring.
-But something in Forrest refused to be victimized.
+Forrest refused to be victimized.
 As Ware made off with his jewelry, Forrest pulled his own gun and gave chase, shooting as he ran.

 “Forrest kept the shorter Mosley off-balance with jabs and hurt him with a right hand in the second round.”

 —San Francisco Examiner, June 13, 1992

 He was a fighter then, at the 1992 US Olympic trials, where he upset Shane Mosley.
 An amateur phenom, Mosley was a virtual lock for the Olympic team until he ran into “The Viper” and the style that would always confound him.